pickup icon

 • Growth rate/ease: fast growing, easy to grow

-• Native habitat/range: common in wet to dry, open and closed woodlands and forests, edges of meadows and prairies, talus-slopes and canyon-heads, and sites of human disturbance such as timber cuts, mine tailings, gravel pits, quarries, roadsides from 0 - 9000ft across much of the northern United States and Canada.
+• Native habitat/range: common in wet to dry, open and closed woodlands and forests, edges of meadows and prairies, talus-slopes and canyon-heads, and sites of human disturbance such as timber cuts, mine tailings, gravel pits, quarries, roadsides, from sea level to 3000m, across much of the northern United States and Canada.
 Portland Plant List - yes

 Gardening with Quaking Aspen: This attractive, no-fuss tree will thrive in full sun areas with moist soils.
-In its wild environment, you’ll see quaking aspen spreading to form incredibly picturesque groves.
-These aggressive, rhizomatous roots make it an excellent choice for managing erosion and establishing windbreaks on large properties.
+It is thicket forming, capable of sending suckers long distances until eventually forming an incredibly picturesque grove that is one singular organism, interconnected underground.
+This growth habitat makes it an excellent choice for managing erosion, establishing windbreaks and creating fairy magic on large properties.
 But it should be avoided, or planted with a root barrier, in smaller urban yards and near sewers, drainage systems or other utilities.

-Photo Credit 4: "Populus tremuloides" by Matt Lavin is licensed under CC BY-SA 2.0
+Photo Credit 2 & 3 (buds and catkins): "Populus tremuloides" by Matt Lavin is licensed under CC BY-SA 2.0